 11.6 If both the President and Vice-President are absent then the Board members present shall elect one of their members to act as Chair of the meeting.

 11.7 Questions arising at any meeting shall be determined by consensus of the Board if possible and otherwise by majority of votes.
-The Chair of the meeting, does not vote except in the case of a tie.
+The Chair of the meeting does not vote except in the case of a tie.

 11.9 The responsibilities of the Board are: